hermh4cks/Write-ups/Methodology/README.md

 + ### [Pentesting the Network](/Methodology/Network/Scanning_Hosts.md#scanning-discovered-hosts-on-a-network)

 ## 3. Service Discovery
-Port scanning specific services
+Port scanning specific services, and how to enumerate them

 + ### [Scanning Services](/Methodology/Network/Services.md#service-scanning)

 ## 4. Service Version Exploits
-A service may have a known vulnerabilty
+A service may have a known vulnerabilty, how to look for them

 ## 5. Pentesting Services
 Each service has a unique methodogy when it comes to attack